Kenny Otieno

-Kenneth Aoro Otieno (born June 21, 1991) is a Kenyan-Canadian professional basketball player who most recently played for the Edmonton Stingers of the Canada Elite Basketball League.
+Kenneth Aoro Otieno (born June 21, 1991) is a Kenyan-Canadian former professional basketball player.
 He played college basketball with Alberta, redshirting two seasons and earning all-conference honors.
 Born in Nairobi, Otieno was brought up in Edmonton and attended Winston Churchill High School in Lethbridge.
-At the professional level, he has primarily competed in the NBL Canada, although he has spent time in Spain as well.
+At the professional level, he primarily competed in the NBL Canada, although he spent time in Spain as well.

-High school career
+Early life

 Otieno attended Winston Churchill High School in Lethbridge, Alberta, graduating in 2009.
 Mainly a swingman, he played his final three seasons of basketball with the senior varsity team.
 Otieno played one season with his older brother Bob and often drew large crowds to his games.
 As a senior, Kenny averaged over 20 points and 10 rebounds per game for Winston Churchill.
 He helped the school earn a bronze medal at the 3A Provincial Championship, its best finish ever at the competition.
 His high school coach Kevin McBeath credited him for bringing a "winning tradition" to the program.